Introduction

 Death

 In September 1939, Robert lived at 133 Roseberry Avenue in the home of his married daughter, Eva Rendell.
-He died on 8 August 1940, aged 76.[4]
+He died on 8 August 1940, at the age of 76.[4]

 References